feathersville-prod/Feathersville-Game/README.md

 # Feathersville-Game
- "Feathersville - A Life of Love and Loss: A visual novel developed by Feathersville Productions."
 Feathersville - A Life of Love and Loss is a heartfelt visual novel by Feathersville Productions, founded by Bee (formerly Nat), a passionate writer and game designer from Boise.
 Inspired by Our Life: Beginnings and Always, this game dives deep into the emotional journey of growing up, love, and loss, following characters through their intertwined lives across several years.